Radialbog9/MinecraftManhunt/README.md

 * Settings menu

 ## Dependencies
-This plugin does not have any dependencies, but it works with SuperVanish or PremiumVanish to hide any spectators who are in vanish from the Manhunt player list.
+This plugin does not have any required dependencies, but it works with the following plugins:
+- `SuperVanish` or `PremiumVanish` - Hides players in vanish from the player list
+- `LibsDisguises` - Add more disguise scenarios

 ## Contributing
 Please report any bugs you find in a GitHub Issue or improve our code and make a pull request!